-Table Base Information Population Approach Access the co Name Reference Item Actual / Estimate Source Methodology Assumptions shipper as well as the corresponding contract information). categories based on the nature of the underlying revenue transactions and customer contracts.
+Table Base Info Population Approach Course Mathedalam Accumuntions Name Reference Item Actual / Estimate Source Methodology Assumptions shipper as well as the corresponding contract information). categories based on the nature of the underlying revenue transactions and customer contracts.
 Provided to non-related parties All services were provided to non-related parties in accordance with PypIT customer listing and relevant supporting contracts.
 Provided to related parties No services were provided to related parties.